Guilbert12/Kata2023_team_onion/README.md

-# O'Reilly Architectural KAtas Challenge Fall 2023 - Team Onion Submission
+# O'Reilly Architectural Katas Challenge Fall 2023 - Team Onion Submission

 This is a github space for the Architectural Katas Challenge Fall 2023 - Team Onion Elimination Round submission